juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

-also Disable BitLocker encryption in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway.
+also Disable BitLocker encryption in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. you should never put confidential info in C: drive in a mobile device anyway.
+Disable At Your Own Risk.

 1 day of work to install & update Windows8.1
 A Clean install.